Marine Equipment in Kenya: A Complete Guide for Fishers, Aquaculture Farmers, and Coastal Operators

 • Echo sounders

-Recommended for: Deep-sea fishing, lake navigation, and research operations.
+Recommended for: Deep-sea fishing, inland lake navigation, and aquaculture operations

 6. Fishing Nets and Netting Accessories